FuelLabs/fuels-ts/apps/docs/src/guide/introduction/getting-started.md

 ### Connecting to the Testnet

-The **Testnet** is a public network that allows you to interact with a Fuel Virtual Machine (managed by Fuel) and is used predominantly for application building.
+The **Testnet** is a public network that allows you to interact with a Fuel Virtual Machine and is used for testing and development purposes.

 > [!NOTE] Latest Testnet
 > Beta 5